Tanks of South Korea

 The history and development of the tank in the South Korea spans the period from their adoption after World War II with the foundation of the South Korean army, into the Cold War and the present.
-Over this period Korea has moved from being an operator of United States designed and produced tanks to being the designer and manufacturer of first class tanks in its own right.
+Over this period Korea has moved from being an operator of United States designed and produced tanks to being the designer and manufacturer of tanks in its own right.

 Overview

 History of the South Korean army

 Despite the initial plan of a unified Korea in the 1943 Cairo Declaration, escalating Cold War antagonism between the Soviet Union and the United States eventually led to the establishment of separate governments, each with its own ideology, leading to Korea's division into two political entities in 1948: North Korea and South Korea.
-In the North, a former anti-Japanese guerrilla and communist activist, Kim Il-sung gained power through Soviet support.
+In the North, a former anti-Japanese guerrilla and communist activist, Kim Il Sung gained power through Soviet support.
 In the South, elections supervised by the United Nations were held, a Republic of Korea was declared, and Syngman Rhee inaugurated as its first president.
 In December, the UN General Assembly declared this "a lawful government" and "the only such government in Korea."